PeopleForBikes/brokenspoke-analyzer/README.md

 The benefit of running eveything using the provided Docker images, is that there is no need to install any of the required dependencies, except Docker itself of course.
-This guaranties that the user will have the right versions of the multiple tools that are combined to run an analysis.
+This guarantees that the user will have the right versions of the multiple tools that are combined to run an analysis.
 This is the simplest way, and the recommended way for people who just want to run the analyzer.